 Finger Knit 6 Lengths of Approximately 25cm

-As shown in picture, evenly space three lengths horizontally and three lengths vertically.
+With your completed knitted picture lying against your backboard, work on the rear of the board to bring the knitted piece around the edges.
+As shown in the picture, evenly space three lengths horizontally and three lengths vertically.
 Pull them gently to tie each end with a single knot, holding the knitted piece in place.

 If not using a canvas/regular picture frame as your backboard, remember to add a picture hook (or two screws as shown, to attach string to), to allow fixing to the wall.